jadm11/LLM-iterative-completion-deepeval-test/README.md

 ## Features
 **Similarity Threshold**

-In this test, the similarity threshold determines how closely the model's output must match the expected responses in meaning.
-By adjusting this threshold, you can control the strictness of the test.
-A higher threshold (e.g., 0.8) requires very close matches, while a lower threshold (e.g., 0.7) allows for more variation in wording.
-Lowering the threshold might make the test pass when the outputs are similar in intent but differ in phrasing, ensuring meaningful yet flexible evaluation.
-Make adjustments and run the test noting the threshold and how a pass or fail can be determined with this change.
+The semantic_similarity function compares the model’s output to expected responses using cosine similarity.
+The threshold, from 0.0 (no match) to 1.0 (perfect match), controls how strictly the outputs are compared.
+A higher threshold (e.g., 0.8) demands close alignment, while a lower threshold (e.g., 0.7) allows more variation.
+Adjusting the threshold lets you balance accuracy and flexibility, defining what passes or fails.

 **Context**